-As reported, during 2025, the KSG Agro agricultural holding actively rejuvenated its herd at its own pig farm.
-In June-July, the pig herd was replenished with 500 purebred breeding sows from Danish Pig Genetics, supplied by Breeders of Denmark A/S (Denmark).
-The agricultural holding claims that this will allow KSG Agro to renew its pig herd with 4,000 highly productive F-1 hybrid sows already this year.
+As reported, in 2025, KSG Agro implemented a program to rejuvenate the livestock at its own pig farm.
+In June-July of this year, the herd was replenished with 500 purebred breeding sows from Danish Pig Genetics from the supplier Breeders of Denmark A/S (Denmark).
+As a result, KSG Agro will renew its pig herd this year with 4,000 of the most stable, highly productive F-1 hybrid sows.

-KSG Agro is a vertically integrated holding company engaged in pig breeding, as well as the production, storage, processing, and sale of grain and oilseeds.
+The vertically integrated holding KSG Agro is engaged in pig breeding, as well as the production, storage, processing, and sale of grain and oilseeds.
 Its land bank in the Dnipropetrovsk and Kherson regions is about 21,000 hectares.

 In the first half of 2025, the state-owned joint-stock company Ukrposhta increased its revenue by 5.4% compared to the same period last year, to UAH 6 billion 505.0 million, reducing its net loss by 27.2% to UAH 311.8 million.